em2898.epiquest.co.uk

 Program output

-The program predicts the areas likely to contain immunodominant CTL epitopes and ranks them according to their strength.
-The results are presented as histogram and tabular results.
-The prediction is haplotype-restricted, and the peptide is recognized by TCR in the context of particular MHC which contributes to the complex recognition.
+The program predicts areas likely to contain immunodominant CTL epitopes and ranks them according to their strength.
+The results are presented as a histogram and in tabular format.
+It's important to note that the prediction is haplotype-restricted, and the peptide is recognized by the T-cell receptor (TCR) in the context of a particular MHC, which contributes to the complex recognition process.

-In the example presented below of the analysis for the presence of HLA-A2 restricted CTL epitopes in an insulin sequence, we can see that the program finds several areas of potential epitopes of different strength.
-It well discriminates strong epitopes from both weak and negative areas, the main peak corresponding to the immunodominant CTL epitope in Insulin sequence (the known epitopes indicated below the histogram):
+In the example presented below, which analyzes the presence of HLA-A2 restricted CTL epitopes in an insulin sequence, the program identifies several areas with potential epitopes of varying strength.
+It effectively discriminates strong epitopes from both weak and negative areas, with the main peak corresponding to the immunodominant CTL epitope in the insulin sequence.
+The known epitopes are indicated below the histogram for reference.

 The tabular results show relative immunogenicity (AGI) and antigenicity corrected for the length of the fragment (AGR).